Remember the day you had to choose what career to choose?

 While giving your all to a path is good, it might not be the best way to know where you fit in.

-Testing out different careers through various internships can help a person realize what they actually want to be.
-Through internships, a person is able to gain a wealth of experience that shape them according to the company’s mission statement.
+Testing out different careers through various internships can help a person realize what they want to be.
+Through internships, a person can gain a wealth of experience that shapes them according to the company’s mission statement.
 This will enable that person to discover whether ultimately this is the correct career path for them.